A brief history leading up to the Biblius.ca project

 - 11 school boards and 61 school services centres

 - Close to 3,000 schools, including some 250 private schools

 - More than 100,000 teachers

-- Around 100 school librarians and more than 350 library technicians
+- Approximately 100 school librarians and more than 350 library technicians

 Bibliopresto managed the buildout of the platform Pretnumerique.ca, now in use in more than 150 public and collegiate libraries in Québec and New Brunswick.
 It also negotiates group licences with digital resource providers and coordinates other services for the province’s public libraries such as BibliMags, Biblionumerique.ca and Reponseatout.ca.
-Lastly, it is leading a digital literacy project, AlphaNumérique, in libraries for francophone communities in Canada.
+Lastly, it is leading a digital literacy project in libraries for francophone communities in Canada called AlphaNumérique.

-With this wealth of expertise, Bibliopresto stays on the leading edge of the digital revolution, and is positioned as an indispensable player in digital innovation for libraries.
+With this wealth of expertise, Bibliopresto stays in the lead of the digital revolution, and is positioned as an indispensable player in digital innovations for libraries.

 Learn more at: http://bibliopresto.ca/